Introduction

 Task Management: Track work across projects with full lifecycle support.
 Filter by status, priority, assignee, and more.

-Entity Browser: Browse all knowledge types (patterns, episodes, conventions, rules).
+Entity Browser: Browse all knowledge types (patterns, episodes, guidance, rules).
 Search and filter to find what you need.

 Semantic Search: Find knowledge by meaning across all entity types, documentation, and code.